 Priority Group #2

-Siblings of currently enrolled students will be given enrollment priority if an enrollment application form for each sibling is completed and returned on or before the last Wednesday of February.
+Siblings of currently enrolled students will be given enrollment priority if an enrollment application form for each sibling is completed and returned on or before 4:00pm on the last Wednesday of February.
 Sibling preference is defined as children who have at least one common parent/legal guardian.
 This preference is not available to applications received after open enrollment has closed.

-Child(ren) of a person employed full time at Black River Public School will be given enrollment priority if an enrollment application form for each child is completed and returned on or before the last Wednesday of February.
+Child(ren) of a person employed full time at Black River Public School will be given enrollment priority if an enrollment application form for each child is completed and returned on or before 4:00pm on the last Wednesday of February.
 Employee - child preference is defined as children where at least one parent or legal guardian meets the requirements as outlined by the employee handbook.
 This preference is not available to applications received after open enrollment has closed.

-If space is not available in any grade level for this priority group, a separate lottery will be performed to determine the order of the sibling wait list.
+If space is not available in any grade level for this priority group, a lottery will be performed to determine the order of the sibling wait list.

 Priority Group #3